risawitama/verbose-potato/README.md

-## I've just written a song about a tortilla.
-Well, it is more of a rap really.
+## It's only a murder of crows if there's probable caws.